qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 feature's attribute.
 The :guilabel:`Style` menu allows you to select:

-* The attribute (using the Column listbox or the |mActionmIconExpressionEditorOpen|
+* The attribute (using the Column listbox or the |expressionEditorOpen|
   :guilabel:`Set column expression` function, see :ref:`vector_expressions` chapter)
 * The symbol (using the :ref:`symbol-selector` dialog) which will be used as default for each class